-This classic Shaw Brothers movie, directed by Chang Cheh and made in 1981 has been released in the USA by Tokyo Shock and is the best quality Blu ray i have seen of an old school kung fu movie so far.
+This classic Shaw Brothers movie, directed by Chang Cheh and made in 1981 has been released in the USA by Tokyo Shock and in the UK by 88 Films and is the best quality Blu ray I have seen of an old school kung fu movie so far.

-A bitter rivalry between two Chinese martial arts schools comes to a head when one side hires a Japanese samurai to challenge the other.
+Five Element Ninjas starts with a bitter rivalry between two Chinese martial arts schools which comes to a head when one side hires a Japanese samurai to challenge the other.
 The samurai loses the ensuing duel, however, and commits seppuku (ritual suicide).
 When the Japanese Ninja clan hear of this they dispatch the best warriors and challenge the school to a set of duels.
-When the Chinese students are brutally defeated they turn there attention to the school itself and massecre everyone including the leader.
+When the Japanese martial artists are easily defeated they turn their attention to the school itself and massacre everyone including the leader.
 One man escapes and goes back to his old teacher who trains him in the secret arts of Ninjitsu.
 Armed with his three new comrades and new found skills, they set out to beat the Five Element Ninjas at their own game.

 When the Ninja’s attack the compound, silence is used brilliantly, upping up the tension of the attack.